Dunmail, last King of Cumbria – 945CE

 This pretty story has a very medieval ring to it – far too late to originate in Dunmail’s own time.
 It’s very reminiscent of medieval stories about the ‘once and future king’, King Arthur, and reminds me a great deal of the story I was told as a child about the sleeping knights of Alderley Edge in Cheshire.
 And, as we’ve already noted, Dunmail may not be buried at the Raise.
 And then there’s the small matter of Dunmail’s survival.

-That’s right: it seems that Dunmail was alive and well until he died on a pilgrimage to Rome in 975CE.
+That’s right: if one theory is correct, Dunmail’s correct name was Dynfwal*, and he was King of Strathclyde, the kingdom to which Cumbrian leaders paid homage in this period.
+Dynfwal may well have battled King Edmund right here, but he survived and was alive and well until he died on a pilgrimage to Rome in 975CE.
 He may well have been deposed, and he may well have lived the rest of his life in exile, but history says he did not die at Dunmail Raise.

 Or did he?
 The history of the kings of Cumbria is very confused because the original records are scanty and contradictory; unlike most of the history we were taught at school, no one knows the correct answer.
 Dunmail is sometimes known as Dunmael, or Dumnall, or Duffnal, or Duvenald.
-And then there’s all the Donalds and Dunwallons.
 Who’s to say that they haven’t been mixed up – as is forever seen with the three Owains and three Coels – and Dunmail did die on that mountain pass in 945CE and is buried deep below the Raise?
 Perhaps the man who died in Rome was a Duffnal or a Donald.
 Until someone goes-a-digging, with a lot of patience, some fancy technical equipment and a lot of luck, there’s no hope of certain knowledge.

 ©Diane McIlmoyle 12.11.10